Funding

 The salary which the training provider then offers is at the discretion of the initial training provider.
 Our team are experts on the different options available and are available to support people in choosing which course is right for them.

 Some teacher training providers offer a salaried teacher training route for certain subjects, particularly shortage subjects.
-They provide a salary of at least £19,340 and you pay no tuition fees.
+They provide a taxable salary and you pay no tuition fees.

 Similar to apprenticeships, you have teaching responsibility from Day One and we’ll explore if this route is a good fit for you.
 Salaried positions are always limited, so applying early will increase your chances of getting one.